What are the aims of this leaflet?

 What does cutaneous amyloidosis look like?

-Lichen amyloidosis presents as groups of little skin coloured, reddish or brown scaly spots, which can merge together to form plaques, most often on the shins and lower limbs.
+Lichen amyloidosis appears as clusters of small skin coloured, reddish or brown scaly spots, which can merge together to form raised thickened areas especially on the shins and lower limbs.
 The arms and back can also be affected.

-Nodular localised cutaneous amyloidosis can be on any part of the body in the form of isolated, few or many lumps ranging from a few millimetres to centimetres.
-The lumps can be red, pink or brown.
-Sometimes, if there are several lumps grouped together, plaques are formed.
+Nodular localised cutaneous amyloidosis can affect any part of the body in the form of one, a few or many lumps ranging from a few millimetres to centimetres.
+They can be red, pink or brown.
+Sometimes, several lumps fuse together to form raised areas of skin (plaques).

 How is cutaneous amyloidosis diagnosed?